Japan will ban entry to foreign nationals after Covid-19 variant detected in country - KESQ

 Japan will ban entry to foreign nationals after Covid-19 variant detected in country

-The move came after a new case of Covid-19 variant was confirmed on Saturday on a person who recently returned from the UK, NHK said.
+The move came after the Tokyo metropolitan government on Saturday confirmed two new cases of Covid-19 variant involving people who recently returned from the UK.

+The two new cases were the first to be discovered outside of airport quarantine in the country.

-Five other travelers from Britain were also detected with the variant the previous day.
+On Friday, five other travelers from Britain were detected with the variant at Japan’s international airports.

 The new coronavirus variant is said to have originated in the UK and be potentially more transmissible.
 Since its discovery, more than 40 countries have restricted travel from the UK, and in some cases, travel from other countries that have documented cases with the variant.